nicosuave/sqlctx/README.md

 # sqlctx

 `sqlctx` or (SQLContext) is a tool for generating LLM context from database tables.
-It is targeted at data professionals as a force multiplier, codifying the process of providing table schema to LLMs inside of AI-enabled code editors.
+It is targeted at data practioners as a force multiplier, codifying the process of providing table schema to LLMs inside of AI-enabled code editors.

-Rather than existing as an editor extension, SQLContext outputs context about your database to a directory (`./sqlctx`) such that you can include them with any LLM-enabled editor by mentioning the file for that database table.
+Rather than existing as an editor extension, SQLContext outputs context about your database to a directory (`./sqlctx/{schema_name}/{database_name}/{table_name}.yml`) on a per table basis so that you can include them with any LLM-enabled editor by mentioning the file for that database table.
+Alternatively, there's a `combined.yml` file that includes output from all the columns from all the tables for long-context LLMs.

+Inside each yml file is metadata like the table, database, & schema names, as well as sample values for each column.
+If you have set column or table comments using tools like DBT or SQLMesh, they will also be extracted.

 SQLContext pairs well with: